Healthy Homes Assessment Hospital Hill

 Draught Stopping Hospital Hill

-If you can feel external air flowing in or an unobstructed draught coming out of a hole or gap or crack, then it is probably a gap or crack that needs sealing in any way.
-Large gaps and cracks should be sealed permanently.
-Any gaps greater than 3mm that let air into or out into the house require to be sealed.
-In the case of an open fireplace isn’t being used, it can create draughts.
-This should be sealed from.
-Property managers and landlords are accountable for ensuring that these draughts are stopped in the maximum extent possible.
+If you are able to feel external air entering or a clear draught from a gap or hole, then it is likely a crack or crack that requirements sealing in some way.
+Cracks or gaps with large gaps must be fixed permanently.
+Any gaps greater than 3mm that let air into or out into your house require to be sealed.
+For example, if the open fireplace isn’t being used, it can create draughts.
+This must be sealed from.
+Property managers and landlords are accountable for making sure that such draughts are squelched whenever possible.

-There is no require to block off gaps or holes in the construction.
-For example, tiny gaps around windows and doors could be required to allow movement of the structure when the house heats and cools, so that they can still be opened and closed rather than sticking.
-We will inspect all doors and windows in the Healthy Homes assessment of your rental property.
+There is no require to block gaps or holes which are part of the construction.
+For example, tiny gaps around windows and doors might be necessary to allow movement of the building as the home heats and cools, in order to let them be closed and opened rather than securing.
+We will examine the windows and doors during the Healthy Homes assessment of your rental property.

 draught stopping building inspections